worldpeaceenginelabs/METAVERSE-SEED/README.md

 A client/server which is meant as a clean start point for location based apps.
 I even go so far to say, EVERY APP should be location based!
 Since everything in reality is happening in the 3D space anyway, we miss a lot of spatial intelligence and even very positive outcomes/synergies in app logic, compared to our traditional systems today.

-This repository is a base with basic instructions (coming) for expanding it with your creativity and all available tools (HTML, JS, CSS, APIs!
+This repository is a clean code base with basic instructions (coming) for expanding it with your creativity and all available tools (HTML, JS, CSS, APIs!
 (JAMstack),  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), and you name it!, to unleash your creativity without without caring to much about the back-end scaling (99% "automatically") or locking you in!

-# How to
+# HOW TO...

 ### How to create a client?
 (i will commit after doing these steps local asap so you can just clone, npm install and start being creative)